Pieter de Villiers (University of Pretoria)

 Roy Streit is currently a Senior Scientist at Metron, Inc., a scientific consulting company headquartered in Reston, Virginia.
 His research interests include multi-target tracking, multi-sensor data fusion, distributed autonomous systems, and signal processing, as well as statistical methods for pharmacovigilance and business analytics.
 Prior to joining Metron in 2005, he was a Senior Scientist in the Senior Executive Service at the Naval Undersea Warfare Center (NUWC) in Newport, Rhode Island, working primarily on the development, evaluation and application of multi-sensor data fusion algorithms in support of submarine sonar and combat control automation.He is Fellow of the IEEE .
 He is President of the Board of Directors of the International Society for Information Fusion (ISIF).
 He has published numerous papers in over a dozen different refereed technical journals, and has given many invited and contributed papers at national and international conferences.
 Additionally, he holds seven U.S. patents.

-Joel Dabrowski is a senior lecturer in the Department of Electrical, Electronic, and Computer Engineering at the University of Pretoria, South Africa.
-He will be moving to the Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia later this year (2017).
+Joel Dabrowski is a postdoctoral research fellow at the Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia.
+He was a senior lecturer in the Department of Electrical, Electronic, and Computer Engineering at the University of Pretoria, South Africa until 2017.
 He has ten years’ industry experience in software and hardware development in electricity smart meters.
 He received his PhD in engineering at the University of Pretoria, with a thesis titled “Contextual behavioral modelling and classification of vessels in a maritime piracy situation”.
 His interests include dynamic Bayesian networks, Bayesian inference and reasoning, and machine learning.
 He has published articles with a strong information fusion flavour in journals such as Information Fusion.

 Mike Inggs (University of Cape Town)